Warren Olney: Career

 Done with military service, he returned to Iowa to marry his college sweetheart and attended the University of Michigan, there earning a degree in law.
 In 1868 he and his bride sailed from New York City for San Francisco, California.
 There he sought and received acceptance in a prestigious law firm.
 In time he opened his own law office in San Francisco.

-Loving the high places and magnificent countryside in California he made acquaintance with John Muir, Willis Linn Jepson, and other like minded people.
-Together they created the Sierra Club.
-In the beginning the club members met in Olney's law office.
-He wrote its first charter and served as vice president of the organization.

 In 1903 Olney became the 34th Mayor of Oakland, where he had made his home, serving one term to 1905.
 He held strong views that California cities and communities needed a secure water supply system separate from private independent suppliers.
 This led to the damming of the Tuolumne River by O'Shaughnessy Dam in 1923, which flooded the Hetch Hetchy Valley under Hetch Hetchy Reservoir.
 Olney supported this project, resulting in a bitter separation from John Muir, his other conservationist friends, and with the Sierra Club, who staunchly opposed the environmental destruction.
 The project was completed in Yosemite National Park, and remains controversial to the present day.